-In 2016, 6,520 construction workers in the United States suffered shoulder injuries.
+In 2016, 6,520 construction workers in the United States suffered shoulder injuries according to the Bureau of Labor Statistics.
 Many of these construction workers suffered physical pain, financial loss, and emotional trauma.
 However, every shoulder injury is unique.
 Whether you currently work on a New York construction site or you have already suffered shoulder injury on a New York construction site, it is important to understand the different kinds of shoulder injuries, what they may mean to you if you suffer one of them, and what you can do to protect your recovery.

 Seven Types of Shoulder Injuries You Can Suffer on a Construction Site

 Construction workers are at risk of suffering shoulder injuries because of repeated motions, overexertion, falls, and equipment injuries.
 These injuries may happen in an instant or they may develop gradually over time.
 Some of the specific shoulder injuries that a construction worker may experience include: